-- ▶ Trade receivables are non-interest bearing and are generally on terms of 90 to 180 days. - Contract assets primarily relate to the Group's rights to consideration for work completed but not billed at the reporting date.
+▶ Trade receivables are non-interest bearing and are generally on terms of 90 to 180 days.

+Contract assets primarily relate to the Group's rights to consideration for work completed but not billed at the reporting date.
 The contract assets are transferred to receivables when the rights become unconditional.
 This usually occurs when the Group issues an invoice to the customer.
-While contract assets are also subject to the impairment requirements of IFRS 9, the identified impairment loss was immaterial.